jbk2/fakebook/README.md

 | `RECORD_NAME` | The DNS record name number that needs updating on restart |

 ### DNS Record Setup _(via cloudflare)_
-- To assign a domain name to the EC2 instance you must:
+- To point a domain name to the EC2 instance you must:
-  1. Initially, manually create 2 DNS 'A records' pointing to the EC2 instance's public IP address:
+  1. Manually create 2 DNS 'A records' pointing to the EC2 instance's public IP address:
     - one named; 'www'
     - one named; 'domain_name.tld'
-  2. Update the DNS variable values in the ./settings.sh, with:
+  2. Update the DNS variable values in ./.env with:
     - cloudflare api token for domain (via https://dash.cloudflare.com/profile/api-tokens)
     - domain's cloudflare zone - get value from cloudflare api at below endpoint:
     `curl -X GET "https://api.cloudflare.com/client/v4/zones" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
     - the dns record(s) name and id - get value from cloudflare api at below endpoint:
     `curl -X GET "https://api.cloudflare.com/client/v4/zones/YOUR_ZONE_ID/dns_records" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
-  3. Ensure that the setup.sh script unit named 'dns_auto_update' has run, after the settings.sh variables values are updated.
+  3. Ensure that the setup.sh script unit named 'dns_auto_update' has run (after the settings.sh variables values are updated).
   4. manually ssh into the server (update local ~/.ssh/config for easy ssh login with the EC2 instance's public ip, delete old 'known hosts') and run
     `systemctl status dns-update.service` to check that the systemd service has been created (it should be loaded and enabled, but inactive because it only runs on restart).
 If systemd service has been created successfully, then the DNS records will be now be automatically updated via cloudflare's